USSRcoder/dcu2pat/README.md

 # dcu2pat tests:

-Tested in free pascal, with lazarus ide<br>
+Build and run in free pascal, with lazarus ide<br>
 Tested with Delphi 2/2.1 RTL only<br>

 # why dcu2pat?